35 Unicorn Facts to Astonish You

 10. One in Four Unicorns Can Speak.

 Unicorns can understand any human language, so you can speak to a unicorn in your own native language.
-However, only one in hour unicorns can speak in human languages.
+However, only one in four unicorns can speak in human languages.
+Just like humans, unicorns might have individual differences in their abilities.
+Some might be naturally more inclined to communicate with humans, while others might prefer to remain more aloof.

 11. Unicorns Are Capable of Telepathy.